Rotten Tomatoes = 10 / 30

 Dog Soldiers

 Military group on a training mission end up at war with a pack of werewolves.
-Really not much to the story beyond that but it's very nicely crafted with some incredibly intense action and the personal relationships between the soldiers is very well done making this an emotional and thrilling exercise into a seemingly futile effort.
+Really not much to the story beyond that but it's very nicely crafted with some incredibly intense action and the personal relationships between the soldiers is very well done making this an emotional, violent, and thrilling exercise into a seemingly futile effort.
 Good stuff!

 Toolbox Murders